benmills/openai-markdown/README.md

 * OpenAI models are normally very good about outputting valid markdown, but there is little to no output sanitation.

 ## Installation
 Clone this repo inside your VAULT/.obsidian/plugin folder.
+Run `npm i` or `yarn` and then `npm run dev` or `yarn dev`.
+By default, these will watch the repo for changes to make development easy.
+If you just want to build use ctrl+c to stop watching.
+You will see a file called `main.js` in the root directory if it worked.

 As the plugin stabilizes it will be published as a community plugin.

 ## Reach out
 Find me [@benemills](https://twitter.com/benemills) on twitter and [@benmills](https://warpcast.com/benmills) on Farcaster.